Drakkar-Software/OctoBot/docs/source/pages/Telegram-interface.rst

 #.
 Your telegram group / channel is referenced in the TelegramSignalEvaluator configuration
 #.
-Your telegram bot is setup according to `Allow your bot to listen to telegram groups and channels <https://github.com/Drakkar-Software/OctoBot/wiki/Telegram-interface#allow-your-bot-to-listen-to-telegram-groups-and-channels>`_
+Your telegram bot is setup according to `Allow your bot to listen to telegram groups and channels <#allow-your-bot-to-listen-to-telegram-groups-and-channels>`_
 #.
 Your telegram bot is in the telegram channel / group
 #.
 The telegram notifications you want your bot to process are matching the notification pattern defined in the TelegramSignalEvaluator documentation
 #.
 The telegram signal trading pairs also are traded pairs in your current OctoBot configuration and are supported by the connected exchange(s)